orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 16/10/2023
-To generate an SQL code that can trigger an output report when the values in column1 of the table do not have the expected values in column2
+Task1: To generate an SQL code that can trigger an output report when the values in column1 of the table do not have the expected values in column2.
+Task2: In Excel, you can concatenate (combine) three or more values using the CONCATENATE function or the & operator.
+=CONCATENATE(A1, B1, C1).